 At the top of Mount Leinster, there is a place called The Nine Stones Viewing Point.
 And it is one of the most scenic spots on County Carlow’s Mount Leinster.

-The Nine Stones Viewing Point provides an unrivalled vista of the rich and colourful Carlow countryside spread out like a tapestry before you.
-Eight counties can be viewed from this spot – Carlow, Laois, Kildare, Wicklow, Wexford, Waterford, Kilkenny, the mountains of Tipperary, and on a clear day the coast of Wales, to the east.
+The Nine Stones Viewing Point provides an unrivaled vista of the rich and colorful Carlow countryside.
+Spread out like a tapestry before you.
+Eight counties can be viewed from this spot – Carlow, Laois, Kildare, Wicklow, Wexford, Waterford, Kilkenny, and the mountains of Tipperary.
+And on a clear day the coast of Wales, to the east.

-This area forms part of the South Leinster Way long distance walking route, a 102 km (64 miles) walk which runs from Kildavin in County Carlow to Carrick-on-Suir in County Tipperary.
+This area forms part of the South Leinster Way long-distance walking route, a 102 km (64 miles) walk that runs from Kildavin in County Carlow to Carrick-on-Suir in County Tipperary.
 The area features some of the best walks in the county including the Kilbrannish Forest Recreation Area.
-Situated 3km (2 miles) from this viewing point at the Nine Stones, immediately adjacent to the Mount Leinster Heritage Drive on the Bunclody Road, the forest offers 2 looped walks (3 kilometres (2 miles) and 5 kilometres (3 miles).
+Situated 3km (2 miles) from this viewing point at the Nine Stones.
+Immediately adjacent to the Mount Leinster Heritage Drive on Bunclody Road.
+The forest offers 2 looped walks (3 kilometers (2 miles) and 5 kilometers (3 miles).
 Ample car parking, together with picnic facilities and a map of each route are provided.

 Stunning views, well worth a visit.
 The Nine Stones Viewing Point at Mount Leinster is another Must visit place in County Carlow.

 Location of The Nine Stones Viewing Point:

 Below are photos I took in August 2021.